Falasefemi2/ScaleMart/README.md

 ## Database

-The User Service and Product Service use separate MySQL databases (`user_db` and `product_db`, respectively).
+The User Service, Product Service, and Order Service use separate MySQL databases (`user_db`, `product_db`, and `order_db`, respectively).
 The application will automatically create the databases if they do not exist, as configured in the `spring.datasource.url` property.

 ## Security

-The User Service and Product Service are secured using JWT.
+The User Service, Product Service, and Order Service are secured using JWT.
 To access protected endpoints, you need to include a valid JWT in the `Authorization` header of your request:

 ```
 Authorization: Bearer <your-jwt-token>